-- The council has an Overview and Scrutiny function which encourages constructive challenge and enhances the council's performance overall. - There are effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based. - There is a calendar of dates for submitting, publishing and distributing timely reports to the council's committees. - Performance measures are published within the autumn edition of Wyre Voice.
+- Performance is regularly reported to Corporate Management Team and Cabinet. - The council has an Overview and Scrutiny Committee which allows for constructive challenge and enhances the council's performance overall. - There are effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based. - There is a calendar of dates for submitting, publishing and distributing timely reports to the council's committees. - An Annual Report is published quarterly on the council's website.